codefresh-io/cap-docs.codefresh.io/_docs/pipelines/workflows.md

   lightbox="true"
   file="/images/pipeline/monitoring/monitor-workflows-tab-popup.png"
   url="/images/pipeline/monitoring/monitor-workflows-tab-popup.png"
-  alt="Pop-up with workflow metadata in bar chart" caption="Pop-up with workflow metadata in bar chart" max-width="30%"
+  alt="Workflows dashboard: Pop-up with metadata for workflow in bar chart" caption="Workflows dashboard: Pop-up with metadata for workflow in bar chart" max-width="50%"
   %}

-### Tracking workflows by pipeline
+### Tracking workflow performance by pipeline
-The Delivery Pipelines dashboard shows insights into the collective performance of the workflows in the selected pipeline.
-Performance KPIs are available at the workflow-level and at the step-levels.
-See success and execution rates for the workflows, and average durations and resource consumption for workflow steps.
+View and monitor the collective performance of the workflows in the selected pipeline in the Delivery Pipelines dashboard.
+Performance KPIs are available at the workflow-level and at the step-level.
+At the workflow level, you have success and execution rates for the workflows, and at the step level, you have the average durations and resource consumption for each step.
 Compare with the performance in the reference period to derive insights.

 1. From the **Delivery Pipelines** page, select a pipeline to see its workflows.
 1. Select the [Dashboard](https://g.codefresh.io/2.0/pipelines/edit/codefresh-v2-production/codefresh-v2-production/argo-platform-push%2Fservice-yaml/dashboard){:target="\_blank"} tab.

   {% include image.html
   lightbox="true"
-  file="/images/workflows/performance-kpis.png"
+  file="/images/workflows/monitor-step-analytics.png"
-  url="/images/workflows/performance-kpis.png"
+  url="/images/workflows/monitor-step-analytics.png"
   alt="Workflow performance for selected pipeline" caption="Workflow performance for selected pipeline" max-width="60%"